JonathanWoollett-Light/cogent/README.md

 While a huge amount of my work has gone into making this and learning the basics of neural networks along the way, I am immensely (and I cannot stress this enough) amateur in the field.

-If you find any issues I would really appreciate if you could let me know (and possible suggest any solutions).
+If you find any issues I would really appreciate if you could let me know (and possibly suggest any solutions).